 On the Range

 That’s fun to plink with, but for defensive or even hunting purposes I go full power with loads like the Federal Premium Vital-Shok 180 grain rounds.
-These are moving at 1275 feet per second and delivering a wallop.
+These move at 1275 feet per second and delivering a wallop.
 The same goes for the Winchester 175 grain Silvertips at a searing 1290 feet per second.
-These rounds are as stout as a good shot of tequila.
+These rounds feel as stout as a good shot of tequila.
 They don’t reach 44 Magnum levels but are potent and powerful.
 You’ll notice a difference.
 Even so, it’s never painful in this gun, and the 3 pounds of metal does quite a bit to soak up this recoil.